quicwg/base-drafts/draft-ietf-quic-transport.md

 : A 64-bit unsigned integer indicating the maximum amount of data that can be sent on the identified stream, in units of octets.

-An endpoint accounts for the maximum offset of data that is sent or received on a stream (see {{frame-max-data}} for details).
+When counting data toward this limit, an endpoint accounts for the largest received offset of data that is sent or received on the stream.
+Loss or reordering can mean that the largest received offset on a stream can be greater than the total size of data received on that stream.
+Receiving STREAM frames might not increase the largest received offset.

 The data sent on a stream MUST NOT exceed the largest maximum stream data value advertised by the receiver.
-An endpoint MUST terminate a connection with a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA error if it receives more data than the largest maximum stream data that it has sent for the affected stream, unless this is a result of a change in the initial limits (see
+An endpoint MUST terminate a connection with a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA error if it receives more data than the largest maximum stream data that it has sent for the affected stream, unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).
-{{zerortt-parameters}}).

 ## MAX_STREAM_ID Frame {#frame-max-stream-id}